ElectricDawg/electricdawg/README.md

 ## Hi there 👋

+I'm Dar (she/her), a student of statistics at the University of New Mexico.
+I code for fun and to develop my skills.
+If you want to reach me, my e-mail is darpoling248@outlook.com.
+Tell me Ember sent you.

 <!--
 **ElectricDawg/electricdawg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.